Management

 Let’s elaborate on each type of decision making-

-Programmed decisions are those, which are in accordance with some habits, rules, or procedures.
-Every organization has its own policies that simplify decision making.
+Programmed decisions are those that adhere to habits, rules, or procedures.
+Each organization has its own policies to streamline decision-making.

-For example, we would not worry about deciding the salary of a new employee, the organization generally has established a salary scale for all positions.
+For instance, determining the salary of a new employee is not a concern as the organization typically follows a set salary scale for all positions.

-Of course, programmed decisions are limiting our freedom to some extent, because organization rather than an individual decides what to do.
+While programmed decisions may limit our autonomy to some extent, they allow the organization rather than an individual to dictate actions.

 Some of the non-programmed decisions are –